Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 -   Page 17, Section 1.6, first paragraph. _Many of the important Linux tools were written and supplied free by GNU._ The statement is slightly misleading.
 Contrary to the common perception, Linux is not an operating system.
 Linux project is aimed at creating an operating system kernel.
 Utilities created as a part of GNU project are often bundled with Linux kernel to form an Operating System distribution which is correctly called as GNU/Linux distribution.
 So it would be more appropriate to say, _Many of the free software tools written as part of the GNU project are often bundled with Linux kernel and made available as GNU/Linux operating system distribution._

+-   Page 19, Wrap Up, last note. _Linux is a UNIX implementation that is constantly growing with contributions from the Free Software Foundation (formerly, GNU)._ Couple things of note here.
+Linux isn't dependant on the said contributions as it's an independent project.
+Secondly, Free Software Foundation wasn't formerly called GNU as discussed above.

 -   The answer for question 1.6 under Test Your Understanding is partial.
 The command **ls | wc -l** prints the count of non-hidden files and directories in the current directory.